osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 - **ComponentId**: Specifies the type of adapter, for example _Modbus_
 - **ComponentType**: Specifies the data source, for example _Modbus1_

 Each stream created for the selected measurement has a unique identifier or "Stream ID."
 If you specify a custom stream ID for the measurement in the data selection configuration, the adapter uses that stream ID to create the stream.
-Otherwise, the adapter constructs the stream ID using the following format:>>>>>>> master
+Otherwise, the adapter constructs the stream ID using the following format:

 ```code
 <Adapter Component ID>.<Device ID>.<Unit ID>.<Register Type>.<Register Offset>